 Safety application coverage in CIP provides the ability to mix safety devices and standard devices on the same network or wire for seamless integration and increased flexibility.
-CIP Safety™ provides fail-safe communication between nodes such as safety I/O blocks, safety interlock switches, safety light curtains and safety PLCs in safety applications up to Safety Integrity Level (SIL) 3 according to IEC 61508 standards.
+CIP Safety™ provides fail-safe communication between nodes such as safety I/O blocks, safety interlock switches, safety light curtains and safety controllers in both machine and process automation safety applications up to Safety Integrity Level (SIL) 3 according to IEC 61508 standards.
 CIP Safety has also been adopted by Sercos International.

 CIP Safety is made up of high integrity safety services and diagnostics in the application layer and doesn’t require special communications hardware.
 CIP Safety can also coexist with other application layer standards like CIP Motion and CIP Security.
 CIP Safety does not prevent communication errors from occurring, but instead it ensures transmission integrity by detecting errors and allowing devices to take appropriate actions as follows:

 - All CIP Safety data is produced with a timestamp which allows safety consumers to determine the age of the produced data.

 - A Production Identifier is encoded in each data production to ensure that each received message arrives at the correct consumer.